Quick Takeaways:

 - Orchestration: This automates the deployment, scaling, and management of applications

-Popular examples of Cloud OS platforms include:
+Examples of Cloud OS platforms

 - OpenStack: an open-source platform